HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/adminui_grafana_config_kubernetes.md

-# Configuring Kubernetes to run Grafana
+# Configuring Kubernetes to run Grafana {#adminui_grafana_config_kubernetes .task}

+Grafana can be configured as a post-installation task or during an upgrade.

 To use Granfana, the Prometheus application must be installed.
 If you installed Prometheus following the instructions in the [installation\_prometheus.md](installation_prometheus.md) topic, Grafana is installed as part of installing Prometheus.